gokhanettin/gokhanettin.github.io/_posts/2015-09-03-ldoce5viewer-intallation-on-64-bit-debian-distro.md

 ---

-Longman Dictionary of Contemporary English 5 (LDOCE5) software won't install on my Debian based 64-bit disto (Pardus Kurumsal 5), but it is not a big deal since I wouldn't use the official software.
+Longman Dictionary of Contemporary English 5 (LDOCE5) software won't install on Ubuntu GNOME 16.04 LTS, but it is not a big deal since I wouldn't use the official software.
 I use the great [ldoce5viewer] -a python based application- instead.
-It requires *ldoce5.data* directory from the LDOCE5 DVD-ROM. [ldoce5viewer] extracts the data, creates its index for incremental search out of *ldoce5.data* folder, and it is ready to go.
+It requires *ldoce5.data* directory from the LDOCE5 DVD-ROM.
+[ldoce5viewer] extracts the data, creates its index for incremental search out of *ldoce5.data* folder, and it is ready to go.
 I find it much more user-friendly and faster than the official software.

 Here is how I built and installed [ldoce5viewer] on my distro.